Hendo10X/waveroom/README.md

-welcome to waveroom
+Welcome to Waveroom

-a very simple social forum for music lovers. share, play and discuss music here.
+A very simple social forum for music lovers. share, play and discuss music here.